stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 In order for this SIP to activate, the following criteria must be met by the set of Stacked STX:

-- At least 80 million Stacked STX must vote at all to activate this SIP.
+- At least 80 million Stacked STX must vote, with least 66% (48 million) voting "yes".
-- Of the Stacked STX that vote, at least 66% of them must vote "yes."

 The voting addresses will be: